multiduplikator/mikrotik_blocklist/README.md

 ```

 ### Strawman for downloading and updating on the mikrotik (firewall rule not included!)
 You might want to consider using this in the raw table.
-Also be aware that multicast (i.e. 224.0.0.0/4) is intentionally not blocked to allow for IPTV to work.
+Also be aware that multicast (i.e. 224.0.0.0/4) should not blocked to allow for IPTV to work.
 For mikrotik starters, you can consult https://help.mikrotik.com/docs/display/ROS/Building+Advanced+Firewall to get going...

 ```